linweihongvicky/portsip-uc-sdk-sample-ios/README.md

 If you are not yet a registered Apple developer, to be able to develop applications for the iOS, you do need to become a registered Apple developer.
 After registered, Apple grants you free access to a select set of technical resources, tools, and information for developing with iOS, Mac OS X, and Safari.
 You can open <a href="http://developer.apple.com/programs/register/">registration page</a> and enroll.
 Once registered, you can then go to the <a href="http://developer.apple.com/devcenter/ios/index.action">iOS Dev Center</a>, login and download the iOS SDK.
 The SDK contains documentation, frameworks, tools, and a simulator to help develop iOS applications.
-XCode (the developer toolset for iOS application development) is included in the download as well so you do not need to purchase any developer tools to build iOS applications - that is included in the enrollment fee.
+XCode (the developer toolset for iOS application development) is included in the downloaded package as well, so you do not need to purchase any developer tools to build iOS applications - that is included in the enrollment fee.
 You will need to use a minimum of iOS SDK 10 for developing iPhone and iPod Touch applications.
-At the time of writing this document, iOS SDK 13 was the most recent version available and supported.
+At the time of writing this document, iOS SDK 13 is the latest available and supported version.

 ## Note: